-Agenda and other meeting documents will be available here after 5pm.
+Agenda and other meeting documents will be available here after 5pm on June 14.

 Registration is encouraged but not required.
 If you have registered, you will receive an email reminder with a link to the virtual meeting and documents prior to the AGM.

 AGM June 17, 2019

 Welcome and thank you all for coming to Daybreak's AGM.

 I'd like to thank Lauren, Stephanie and Michelle for putting their faith and trust in me to take over as the interim ED.
 For those that do not know I was appointed on a 4 month contract in mid February to take over as the interim ED and for those doing the math in the head then the time is nearly up!